bneb/etherply/etherply-sync-server/SPECIFICATION.md

     And a target Workspace ID "workspace-123"
-    When the client initiates a WebSocket connection to "/v1/sync/workspace-123" Then the server accepts the connection with HTTP 101 Switching Protocols And the client enters the "Connected" state
+    When the client initiates a WebSocket connection to "/v1/sync/workspace-123" Then the server accepts the connection with HTTP 101 Switching Protocols And the client receives an "init" message with current state And the client enters the "Connected" state

   Scenario: Client Fails Authentication